bplmaps/lmec-main-site/content/articles/maptivists-at-the-margarita-muniz-academy.md

 For their senior research projects, students are exploring concepts of nature and accessibility.
 The remainder of the course was spent mapping demographic environmental data, using both the [EPA’s EJScreen](https://www.epa.gov/ejscreen) mapping tool as well as [ArcGIS online](https://www.arcgis.com/index.html).

-{{< figure src="/uploads/2022-01-24/untitled.png" caption="Snapshot of a student's final [Storymap](https://storymaps.arcgis.com/stories/4ab268560b834a65818070537a740af8) exploring the relationship between Traffic Proximity and Respiratory Hazard" class="figure-right" >}}
+{{< figure src="/uploads/2022-01-24/untitled.png" caption="Snapshot of a student's final [Storymap](https://storymaps.arcgis.com/stories/4ab268560b834a65818070537a740af8) exploring the relationship between Traffic Proximity and Respiratory Hazard." class="figure-right" >}}

 Students learned basic data visualization and created maps to add to their final Storymaps that outlined what they had explored in the class.
 Their work in the intersession will hopefully inform aspects of their final projects to be completed later in the spring semester.